 Bachelorâ™s degree or advanced degree (or combined education and work experience of 10 years) in bioinformatics, biostatistics, computer science, or related areas.

 Experience processing and analyzing next generation sequence data (whole exome and whole genome), preferably in the area of human genetics.

 Experience handling hundreds-to-thousands of samples at once from different batches and how to deal with potential derived artifacts.

 Advanced knowledge of Unix-based operating systems.

 Proficient in computing skills and knowledge of R, Python, and/or similar scripting languages is essential.

-Experience working with containers in HPC (e.g. LSF/SLURM/EC2) and cloud environments (e.g. AWS/EC2/Batch) is highly valued.
+Experience working with containers in HPC (e.g. LSF/SLURM/EC2) and cloud environments (e.g. AWS/EC2/Batch).

-Experience with workflow management languages (CWL or WDL) is highly valued.
+Experience with workflow management languages (CWL or WDL).

 Experience using common software (Excel, R, ggplot, PowerPoint, etc.) for preparing and presenting reports, figures, and graphic data representations.